zdoom-docs/staging/md/ZScript/Types.md

 Types prefixed with `@` are native pointers to objects, as opposed to objects placed directly in the structure's data.
-This is not usable in user code.
+This is not usable in user code and will not be exposed by the API documentation as its usage is not relevant.
 There is also a `voidPtr` type that is usable in user code, which refers to a real memory address.

 Native pointers are usable as arguments.